shopware/jest-preset-sw6-admin/README.md

 * `collectCoverage` - Code coverage will be generated using the reporters listed under `coverageReporters`
 * `coverageReporters` - The presets uses `lcov`, `text` & `clover` as coverage reporters
-* `coverageDirectory` - Code coverage will be generated into the `globals.artifactsPath`, if `undefined`, it will be generated into the folder which contains the `jest.config.js` / `package.json` file
 * `watchPathIgnorePatterns` - Ignores the `node_modules` folder for the watch mode of Jest
 * `clearMocks` - Automatically clear mock calls and instances before every test.
 * `moduleFileExtensions` - File with the extension `js` will automatically used as extensions your module use.